 Our students benefit from the experience of renowned visiting lecturers, with capacity building provided by tutors who are always available on campus to ensure a 24-hour learning environment.

-With backgrounds in mathematics, engineering, physics, computer science, and actuarial science, AIMS students are required to invest at least 20 hours in community service activities during the academic year to strengthen their leadership skills and their commitment to give back to Africa.
+With backgrounds in mathematics, engineering, physics, computer science, and actuarial science, AIMS students are required to invest at least 20 hours in community service activities during the academic year to strengthen their leadership skills and their commitment to giving back to Africa.

 Life at AIMS